conoro/conoro.github.io/_harp/our-web-and-mobile-enabled-electric-blanket-using-electric-irelands-efergy-rc-sockets.md

 ![Success](https://s3-eu-west-1.amazonaws.com/conoroneill.net/wp-content/uploads/2014/03/app02.jpg "Mobile App Success")

 One really nice feature of the FeedHenry platform is that you can generate hosted Web Apps from your mobile Apps.
-This means that whilst I now have a lovely Android APK on my Galaxy S4, my wife can use the web app on her iPhone to achieve exactly the same thing.
+This means that whilst I now have a lovely Android APK on my Galaxy S4, my wife can use the web app on her iPhone to achieve exactly the same thing using a simple bookmarked CNAME.

 ![Web App](https://s3-eu-west-1.amazonaws.com/conoroneill.net/wp-content/uploads/2014/03/webapp.jpg "FeedHenry Web App")